davidlaprade/davidlaprade.github.io/_posts/2022-12-16-aave-rebasing.md

 Fortunately, we don't have to.

-What we realized is that if we simply checkpoint each user's _scaled down balance_ (i.e. their balance in storage) we can get all of the information we need to precisely calculate voting proportions.
+Instead, if we simply checkpoint each user's _scaled down balance_ (i.e. their balance in storage) we can get all of the information we need to precisely calculate voting proportions.